Mv0777/WisfluxAcademy_Internship2022/Assignment5.md

 ---

-__Q1.What is JS?__
+__Q1.What is JS?__\

 Ans.JavaScript (js) is a light-weight object-oriented programming language which is used by several websites for scripting the webpages.
 It is an interpreted, full-fledged programming language that enables dynamic interactivity on websites when applied to an HTML document.
 It was introduced in the year 1995 for adding programs to the webpages in the Netscape Navigator browser.
 Since then, it has been adopted by all other graphical web browsers.
 With JavaScript, users can build modern web applications to interact directly without reloading the page every time.
 The traditional website uses js to provide several forms of interactivity and simplicity.

-__Q2.What is the difference between b/w let and var?__
+__Q2.What is the difference between b/w let and var?__\
 Ans.It is similar to the var keyword, but it has some restriction in scoping in comparison of the var keyword.
 The let keyword can enhance our code readability and decreases the chance of programming error.
 A variable declared with the let keyword is limited to the block-scoped only.

-__Q3.Why do we prefer const over var?__
+__Q3.Why do we prefer const over var?__\
 Ans.The difference is just that var is for normal variable declaration whose value can be changed, whereas a variable value declared using const keyword cannot be changed.

 var declarations are globally scoped or function scoped while let and const are block scoped. var variables can be updated and re-declared within its scope; let variables can be updated but not re-declared; const variables can neither be updated nor re-declared.
 They are all hoisted to the top of their scope.

 __Q4.
-What is the use of javascript in web browsers?__
+What is the use of javascript in web browsers?__\
 Ans.
 Server Applications
 A large number of web applications have a server-side to them.
 JavaScript is used to generate content and handle HTTP requests.
 JavaScript can also run on servers through Node.js.
 The Node.js provides an environment containing the necessary tools required for JavaScript to run on servers.
-Web Servers
+Web Servers.\
 A web server can be created by using Node.js.
 Node.js is event-driven and not waits for the response of the previous call.
 The servers created using Node.js are fast and don't use buffering and transfer chunks of data.
 The HTTP module can be used to create the server by using the createServer() method.
 This method executes when someone tries to access the port 8080.
 As a response, the HTTP server should display HTML and should be included in the HTTP header.

-__Q5.What are Objects?__
+__Q5.What are Objects?__\
 Ans.A javaScript object is an entity having state and behavior (properties and method).
 For example: car, pen, bike, chair, glass, keyboard, monitor etc.

 JavaScript is an object-based language.
-Everything is an object in JavaScript.
+Everything is an object in JavaScript. \

 JavaScript is template based not class based.
 Here, we don't create class to get the object.
-But, we direct create objects.
+But, we direct create objects. \

-__Q6.What is an array and how is it different from an Object in Javascript?__
+__Q6.What is an array and how is it different from an Object in Javascript?__ \
 Ans.
 Array in JavaScript is an object which is used to represent a collection of similar type of elements.
 It allows you to store more than one value or a group of values in a single variable name.
 Arrays are used for storing the collections of values in chronological order.
 An array is the collection of homogeneous elements, or we can say that array is the collection of values of same data-type.
 Both objects and arrays are considered “special” in JavaScript.
 Objects represent a special data type that is mutable and can be used to store a collection of data (rather than just a single value).
 Arrays are a special type of variable that is also mutable and can also be used to store a list of values.

 __Q7.
-What is a function?__
+What is a function?__ \
 Ans.It is a mapping in which every element of set A is uniquely associated at the element with set B. The set of A is called Domain of a function and set of B is called Co domain.

 __Q8.
-How can we implement call by value and call by reference in Javascript?__
+How can we implement call by value and call by reference in Javascript?__ \
 Ans.There is only call by value in java, not call by reference.
 If we call a method passing a value, it is known as call by value.
 The changes being done in the called method, is not affected in the calling method.
 Example-
 ```javascript